Skip to content

 Class will leave UC Merced and travel to Tenaya Lodge via Hwy 140 to Hwy 49 and Hwy 41 to the Wawona Field Station of the University of California Natural Reserve System

-10:00 AM Lecture - Wawona NRS Station: Innovations in Interpretation – Bringing the Difficult Narratives to Life
+10:00 AM Lecture - Wawona Natural Reserve System Field Station: Innovations in Interpretation – Bringing Difficult Social-Historical Narratives to Life

 11:00 AM Special Alumna Lecture- Parks as Models for Social Justice: Serving the Organization and Public Inclusively

-Dr. Rebecca Stanfield-McCown, Director, NPS Stewardship Institute, Woodstock, Vermont, NPI IV
+Dr. Rebecca Stanfield-McCown, Director, NPS Stewardship Institute, Woodstock, Vermont, Alumuns of NPI IV

 12:30 PM Board transportation for Mariposa Grove of Giant Sequoias